kzk4043/AI-dev-100days/001:simple-todo/README.md

 # Instructions

-- search best practice of RDD
-- create RDD both from basic requirements and best practices
+- create RDD with basic requirements
 - ask me if more info is necessary

 # Output Format